Rum: Precursors and origins

 Many historians now believe that rum-making found its way to the Caribbean islands along with sugarcane and its cultivation methods from Brazil.

-The traditional history of modern-style rum tells of its invention in the Caribbean, in the 17th century, by slaves on sugarcane plantations, who discovered that molasses, a by-product of the sugar refining process, could be fermented into alcohol, and then distilled.
+The traditional history of modern-style rum tells of its invention in the Caribbean, in the 17th century, by slaves on sugarcane plantations, who discovered that molasses, a by-product of the sugar refining process, could be fermented to produce alcohol, and then distilled.

 The earliest record, in a 1651 document from Barbados, mentions the island of Nevis in particular:

 By the late 17th century rum had replaced French brandy as the exchange alcohol of choice in the triangle trade.
 Canoemen and guards on the African side of the trade, who had previously been paid in brandy, were now paid in rum.

 Colonial North America

 After the development of rum in the Caribbean, the drink's popularity spread to Colonial North America.
-To support the demand for the drink, the first rum distillery in the Thirteen Colonies was set up in 1664 on Staten Island.
-Boston, Massachusetts had a distillery three years later.
+To support the demand for the drink, the first rum distillery in the Thirteen Colonies was set up in 1664 on Staten Island, NY.
+Boston, Massachusetts, had a distillery three years later.
 The manufacture of rum became early colonial New England's largest and most prosperous industry.
-New England became a distilling center due to the technical, metalworking and cooperage skills and abundant lumber; the rum produced there was lighter, more like whiskey.
-Much of the rum was exported, and distillers in Newport, R.I. even made an extra strong rum specifically to be used as a slave currency.
+New England became a distilling center also due to the technical, metalworking and cooperage skills and abundant lumber; the rum produced there was lighter: more like whiskey.
+Much of the rum was exported, and distillers in Newport of Rhode Island even made an extra strong rum specifically to be used as a slave currency.
 Rhode Island rum even joined gold as an accepted currency in Europe for a period of time.
-While New England triumphed in price and consistency Europeans still viewed the best rums as coming from the Caribbean.
+While New England triumphed in price and consistency, Europeans still viewed the best rums as coming from the Caribbean.
 Estimates of rum consumption in the American colonies before the American Revolutionary War had every man, woman, or child drinking an average of 3 impgal of rum each year.